-- Ensure the provider adheres to rules and regulations regarding all behavioral health treatment, such as group size, caseload, and referrals; - Provide only those services that are within the person's scope of practice; and - Assist the clinical director and/or medical director and governing body with the development and implementation of policies and procedures.
+- Provide only those services that are within the person's scope of practice; and - Assist the clinical director and/or medical director and governing body with the development and implementation of policies and procedures.

 Physician or APRN

 The physician or APRN shall have a current, valid unrestricted license to practice in the state of Louisiana.
 The physician or APRN shall be on-site as needed or on-call as needed during the hours of operations to provide the following services: